 Tips for Handling Recessions

 - The best way to prepare your finances for recessions and recoveries alike is by working with a financial advisor.
 Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can pair you with a financial professional in your area, in minutes, for the kind of guidance and advice that can help you get ready for any recovery, no matter what the shape.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Everyone should have several months of savings to pull them through an economic downturn.
 A free savings calculator will help you assess whether you are putting enough money away to survive a recession or other kind of economic emergency.